An Australian inventor wants to stop global warming by electrifying everything

 Most of Griffith’s tinkering happens in a nearly century-old former factory in San Francisco’s Mission District.
 Organs were once assembled here and lowered to street level through a giant trap door in the wooden floor.

 Now, the organ parts left behind have been crafted into benches, tables and a skateboard rack.
 Old organ chimes hang from the walls above the main workspace.
-The three-floor, narrow, 24-foot-wide, 6,000 square-foot building’s architecture predates modern building codes, with perilously steep staircases winding up to Griffith’s second-floor office.
+The three-floor, narrow, 24-foot-wide, 6,000 square-foot building’s architecture predates modern building codes, with perilously steep staircases winding up to Griffith’s top-floor office.

 From every available space on the ceiling and walls, Griffith’s team has hung bicycles — from cargo bikes to a four-seater electric model.